k2-fsa/fast_rnnt/README.md

 ### For rnnt_loss

-The unprund rnnt_loss is the same as torchaudio rnnt_loss, it produces same output as torchaudio for the same input.
+The `unprund rnnt_loss` is the same as `torchaudio rnnt_loss`, it produces same output as torchaudio for the same input.

 ```python
 logits = torch.randn((B, S, T, C), dtype=torch.float32)